Docetaxel (Taxotere ®) and carboplatin chemotherapy

 Numb or tingling hands or feet

 These symptoms are caused by the effect of docetaxel on nerves.
 It’s called peripheral neuropathy.
-You may also find it hard to fasten buttons or do other fiddly tasks.
+You may also find it hard to do up buttons or do other fiddly tasks.

 Your nails may become brittle and break easily.
 They may get darker or discoloured, and/or you may get lines or ridges on them.
-These changes grow out after treatment finishes.
+These changes grow out of the nails after treatment finishes.
 Wearing gloves when washing dishes or using detergents will help protect your nails during treatment.

 Loss of appetite